joaoandreotti/buxfox.github.io/_posts/2024-02-13-keeper-htb.md

 </details>

 ## Investigation
+First, the network scan analysis shows us an HTTP server running nginx.
+We didn't get a vhost redirection on `nmap`, so we can access the server without any.
-Accessing the http service, it just prints a redirection message to tickets.keeper.htb/rt vhost.
+The page just prints a redirection message to tickets.keeper.htb/rt vhost.
 ![Http server no vhost](/assets/2024-02-13-keeper-htb/http_server_no_vhost.png "Http server no vhost")

 ### tickets.keeper.htb
 Best Practical Request Tracker software.
-There is no public exploit to recent vulnerabilities This service comes with default credentials
+There is no public exploit to recent vulnerabilities.
+This service comes with default credentials.
 ```
 User: root
 Pass: password